AndriiLata/internet-provider-comparison/README.md

   ```bash
   docker compose up
   ```
   Pls note that you need keys to access the apis.
-Create a .env file and parse them there.
+Create a .env file as well as application.yml file and parse them there.
+  I didnt add application.yml file, since even though secrets aren't hardcoded, this file reveals which secrets exist (e.g., API keys, DB credentials, service names), which can aid       attackers

 ## ☁️ Hosting & Infrastructure